Information about Material Contents of Diotec Products

 Diotec takes its responsibility as a global partner very seriously.
-We work vigorously with our suppliers of raw materials that none of these materials come from any Conflict Regions, such as some areas of the Democratic Republic of Congo.
+We work vigorously with our suppliers of raw materials that none of these materials come from any Conflict Regions, such as the Conflict Affected and High Risk Areas (CAHRAs) under Regulation (EU) 2017/821.
 We work with our supply chain to insure that we maintain the policy not supporting Conflict material suppliers.
 An EICC Conflict Free Minerals Template (CMRT) including a list of our conflict free smelters (CFS) can be provided on request.

 Valid for use in the State of California (USA) only

 "The Safe Drinking Water and Toxic Enforcement Act of 1986" protects the Californian state's drinking water sources from being contaminated with chemicals known to cause cancer, birth defects or other reproductive harm, and requires companies to inform Californians about exposures to such chemicals.

 Diotec's products are not intended to be sold to end-users, as such we are not subject to California Proposition 65.
 We take our responsibility in the supply chain however very serious, and inform therefore our customers by below declaration about potential exposures by our components during or after use in their devices sold to their end-users.